Free shipping for 2 or more items (USA)

 When your shoulder takes all the weight on the down side, the joint compresses and sleep becomes impossible.
 This guide shows how to distribute pressure away from the shoulder using strategic pillow placement and.

-Quick answer: To side-sleep with shoulder pain, slide your hips backward 5cm before settling, then place a thin pillow between your waist and mattress—this shifts your center of mass and reduces direct shoulder compression by creating a second contact point.
+Quick answer: To side-sleep with shoulder pain, slide your hips backward 5cm before settling, then place a thin pillow between your waist and mattress.
+This shifts your center of mass and reduces direct shoulder compression by creating a second contact point.

 Sleep Comfort